Zaheer943/warfarin-dose-prediction-ml/README.md

 ## Dataset

-IWPC dataset (not included due to licensing).
-Please obtain from PharmGKB.
+IWPC dataset was obtained from PharmGKB.

 ## Author